colinta/StrangeCase/README.rst

 This is a common thing to do in StrangeCase.
 The ``name``, if it is not explicitly declared, is detemined by the file name.
 The default configurators will remove ordering (``order_from_name``) and date (``date_from_name``) from the front, and then the default name (``setdefault_name``) will be the file name with non-alphanumerics replaced with underscores, lowercased, and the html extension is removed.
-All other extensions are left.
+All other extensions will remain.

 ``This is a file name - DUH.j2`` becomes ``this_is_a_file_name___duh``